katherinefrields/climsim-online/README.md

 To evaluate online performance using Google Compute Engine Virtual Machine, [follow these instructions](./cloud_vm.md).

+To evaluate online performance using an HPC cluster with Apptainer/Singularity container, [follow these HPC instructions](./hpc.md).

 The workflow can also be run on a local linux x86_64 system as well.
 Instructions for using local resources are in [Local setup](#local-setup)

 ## Local setup